Wisdom-EdemD-rah/Customer-Churn-Prediction-and-Analysis/README.md

     3. Feature Engineering (Creating New Features, (binning & bucketing), Handling Missing Data, Encoding, Standardization, Normalization, Scaling)
       a.
 Create a pipeline to preprocess the data
-        1. Separate inpute features into numeric and categorical for different pipelines
+        1. Separate impute features into numeric and categorical for different pipelines
         2. Handle missing values using imputation Techniques
         3. Scaling or normalising numeric features
         4. Encode categorical features